GeologyMary S. Hubbard, Head

 GEOL 515.
 Geology of the National Parks.
 (3) On sufficient demand.
 Stratigraphy, structure, and geological history that produced the scenery of the national parks.
 Selected national monuments also will be studied.
 Pr.: GEOL 100 or 105.

 GEOL 520.
 Geomorphology.
-(2) I, II.
-Laboratory exercises in reading and interpreting topographic maps and aerial photographs; field studies of landforms and surficial deposits, with an emphasis on earth-surface processes.
-One hour rec. and three hours lab a week.
-Pr.: GEOL 100.
+(3) I, II.
+Classroom, laboratory, and field studies of landforms and surficial deposits, with an emphasis on earth-surface processes.
+Classroom lectures and discussions; laboratory exercises; and field investigations.
+Two hours rec. and three hours lab a week.
+Pr.: GEOL 100 or 221.

 GEOL 540.
 Ice Ages and Environmental Change.
 (3) I. Studies of the recent geologic past, especially of the last major ice age to the present.
 Causes of glaciation and climatic change, ways of reconstructing past geologic environmental and geologic environments changes during the time when human civilization developed, including recent historic time.
 Three hours rec. a week.
 Pr.: GEOL 100 or GEOG 221.